Longer term ideas

 - PR event to mark a milestone in the search (e.g. All Eyes on Daniel)

 The Salvation Army operates a worldwide search network for missing family members aged over 18.
 If your loved one has been missing longer than 6 months, contact the office in your local state with search requests.
 See: Salvation Army Family Tracing Service

 You may need to consider having a specialist digitally alter the supplied image of your missing loved one.
-A really good graphic designer might be able to make slight amendments (e.g. thinner face, longer hair) but if you think their current appearance would be drastically different, ask us to connect you to the incredible Forensice Artist from the British National Crime Agency’s Missing Persons Unit, Tim Widden, who has offered his services pro bono to MPAN.
+A really good graphic designer might be able to make slight amendments (e.g. thinner face, longer hair) but if you think their current appearance would be drastically different, ask us to connect you to Tim Widden, a forensic artist from the British National Crime Agency’s Missing Persons Unit, who has offered his services pro bono to MPAN.
 You will be required to supply photographs of your missing loved one, and possibly other family members, as well as information (e.g. health factors) so that the most accurate age-progressed image can be created for you.